No‑Stress Travel: 15 Stress‑Free Travel Tips for a Smoother Trip

 • Watch for patterns over a week or two.

-• Be open to small date changes.
+• Stay open to small date changes.

+For flights and hotels, we like starting with a broad search using KAYAK, then narrowing things down once we see which days are cheapest.
 It’s an easy way to protect the budget without lots of effort.

 Buying bottled water adds up, and it creates a lot of plastic waste.
 A reusable bottle with a built-in filter can be a smart solution, especially in places where we’re unsure about water quality.